Kulbhushan Jadhav: UN court orders Pakistan to review Indian 'spy' death sentence | DW | 17.07.2019

 "The fact that that ICJ didn't ask Pakistan to release Jhadav, something that India wanted, is a victory for Pakistan," he added.

 Amjad Shoaib, a retired Pakistani military general, also thinks that ICJ's verdict was not in favor of India.
 "India says Jadhav is innocent, that he is not involved in spying, and be should be released.
-The judgment does not demand Pakistan to hand over Jadhav to India," Shoaib told DW.
+The judgment does not demand Pakistan to hand over Jadhav to India," Shoaib told DW's Islamabad correspondent, Haroon Janjua.

 But Chishti said it is time that the Pakistani government give concessions to Jadhav and India.
 "But it won't be easy for Prime Minister Imran Khan or even the military as both India and Pakistan need to take measures to ease the overall hostile environment."